Crunchbits/Mobile-browser-Gestures-Extended-MbGE/README.md

 <h4>
 Add customizable touch and swipe gestures to mobile browsers.
-Recommend using Kiwi browser, Yandex browser and Lemur Browser.
+Recommended use with Kiwi browser, Yandex browser and Lemur Browser.
 </h4>

 - This is primarily an English translation but also offers slight modifications.